cuneytozdemir/SlicerFootSegmentation/README.md

 4. Click Start Segmentation
 5. The segmentation result will appear automatically

+## Sample Data

+You can load sample foot CT data from the Sample Data module:

+1. Go to Modules → Informatics → Sample Data
+2. Find "FootSegmentation" category
+3. Click "FootCT" to download and load the sample data

- Requirements
+## Requirements

 - 3D Slicer 5.0 or later
-- onnxruntime (automatically installed)
+- onnxruntime (automatically installed on first use)

- Model Information
+## Model Information

 | Property | Value |
 |----------|-------|